cfengine/documentation/reference/promise-types/guest_environments.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: The IP addresses of the environment's network interfaces
+**Description**: The IP addresses of the environment's network interfaces

 **Example**: